SakifMohaimen/Data-Visualization/README.md

 # Data-Visualization
 Suggesting the Transportation Safety Board of Canada for where should efforts be focused to improve the safety of Canadian air space based on the data of last 25 years.

+The visualizations can be seen in the 4 visualizations.pdf file.

 At first I have shown wrhich type of aircraft is causing the most number of accidents in Canada.

 Then I have displayed through a heat map that in which areas that aircraft is causing most accidents.